lupyuen/lupyuen.github.io/src/privilege.md

 > "All User Applications are executed with their own private address environments in Unprivileged, User-Mode"

-Hence Kernel Mode is a lot more secure than the normal __NuttX Flat Mode__, which runs Kernel and User Application in the same Privileged, Unprotected Mode.
+Hence Kernel Mode is a lot more secure than the normal __NuttX Flat Mode__, which runs the Kernel and User Applications in the same Unprotected, Privileged Mode.

 [(More about __Kernel Mode__)](https://cwiki.apache.org/confluence/display/NUTTX/NuttX+Protected+Build)